ValveSoftware/source-sdk-2013/.github/ISSUE_TEMPLATE/bug-report---code.md

 ### Steps to reproduce
 Steps to reproduce the behavior:
-1. Have '...' in the map
+1. Have '...' set to something
 2. ???
 3. See error

 ### Expected behavior
 A clear and concise description of what you expected to happen.

-### Media
-Any related screenshots, videos, etc. which show the bug.

 ---

 ### Additional context
-Add any other context about the problem here.
+(Optional) Add any other context about the problem here.